Neighborhood shopping center: History

 Before the 1930s, there were only a few examples of this type of shopping center, typically built as part of new, planned, upscale residential developments.
 During the 1930s the neighborhood center not only emerged as an important element of the retail landscape in the United States, but also became one of the first common building forms to be adapted for the society's widespread adoption of the automobile.
 Already by 1940, the neighborhood shopping center was seen as a good format for serving the shopping needs of people in suburban areas in general.
 Washington, D. C., was the area where different experimental forms were built.

 The Bank Block in Grandview Heights, Ohio (1928) was an early neighborhood center of 30 shops built along Grandview Avenue, with parking in the back for 400 cars.
 Uniquely for the time, it had multiple national grocery store tenants Kroger, Piggly Wiggly, and the A&P Tea Company.
-The Park and Shop (1930) in Cleveland Park, Washington, D.C. was another early neighborhood center.
+The 1930 Park & Shop (Cleveland Park, Washington, D.C.) was another early neighborhood center.
 It was anchored by Piggly Wiggly and built in an L shape with dedicated parking space for shoppers in the front, a novelty at the time.
 The center still exists, anchored by a Target store.